0xSudarshan/automated-artifacts-build/README.md

 # automated-artifacts-build
-Artifact to update OCWM with pull requests/issues with label agenda
+Artifact to update OCWM labelled Work Meetings with pull requests/issues with label agenda